ElementsProject/lightning/doc/lightning-splice_init.7.md

 `splice_init` is a low level RPC command which initiates a channel splice for a given channel specified by `channel_id`.

-*channel\_id* is the channel id of the channel to be spliced.

-*relative\_amount* is a positive or negative amount of satoshis to add or subtract from the channel.

-*initalpsbt* is the (optional) base 64 encoded PSBT to begin with.
-If not specified, one will be generated automatically.

-*feerate\_per\_kw* is the miner fee we promise our peer to pay for our side of the splice transaction.
-It is calculated by `feerate_per_kw` * our\_bytes\_in\_splice\_tx / 1000.

-*force\_feerate* is a boolean flag.
-By default splices will fail if the fee provided looks too high.
-This is to protect against accidentally setting your fee higher than intended.
-Set `force_feerate` to true to skip this saftey check.

 Note you may need to add a double dash (\-\-) after splice\_init if using a negative *relative\_amount* so it is not interpretted as a command modifier.
 For example: